adamalbers/amp-dialer/README.md

 Your extension will ring.
 Pick up the phone and it will start dialing out.

+The **Installer** folder has a project to build an MSI for easy distribution to your employees, if desired.

 *No updates or new features planned.
 This was simply updated for company use.
 Feel free to use it at your own risk."